\

 The integration of national identity databases has numerous benefits.
 It establishes citizens as the government’s clients, creates efficiencies, and simplifies detection of identity fraud.
 However, the body responsible needs to protect the Electoral Commission’s autonomy from government interference.
 It must also be able to meet the strict electoral deadlines.
 The report failed to identify these key requirements.
 The events that followed reflected that deficiency.

-31 contradicts the NEC’s constitutional mandate to register voters for elections.
+The National Civil Registration Act of 201631 contradicts the NEC’s constitutional mandate to register voters for elections.
 The Constitution mandates the registration of voters under the direction and supervision of the NEC and requires that the voter register be revised and reviewed at least once every three years32.
 The National Civil Registration Act established the National Civil Registration Authority (NCRA), which was then tasked with preparing the voters data for the upcoming national elections33.

 This decision resulted in the scrapping the costly existing biometric voter register, and the creation of a complete new biometric register using new biometric equipment.

 The nationwide civil registration exercise, scheduled for 2016, was delayed due to the late arrival of biometric machines and the lack of capacity and funding of the newly established NCRA.
 At the same time, opposition parties and some civil society organizations voiced mistrust in the NCRA to act impartially in fulfilling its mandate to ensure an accurate civil and voter register, citing a lack of genuine independence of the body from a politicized public service.
 The dates for the civil registration exercise were moved several times from October 2016 to December, then to February 2017, and finally to March 2017.
-Since the legal deadline for compiling the voter register was approaching, the NEC, with its extensive experience in conducting voter registration exercises, assumed the lead in the civil registration exercise so as to ensure that it had a voter register to extract in time for the 2018 elections.
+Since the legal deadline for compiling the voter register was approaching, the NEC, with its extensive experience in conducting voter registration exercises, assumed the lead in the civil registration exercise so as to ensure that it had a voter register to extract in time for the 2018 elections.34

 While technically the process was one of civil registration, in effect the NEC conducted a voter registration exercise.
 The first stage took place March 20 - April 30, 2017, and the second stage occurred shortly thereafter.